SteveSanderson/knockout-projections/README.md

     sourceItems.push(6);
     // 'squares' has automatically updated and now contains [1, 4, 9, 16, 25, 36]

-This work with any transformation of the source data, e.g.:
+This works with any transformation of the source data, e.g.:

     sourceItems.reverse();
     // 'squares' now contains [36, 25, 16, 9, 4, 1]